Effects of Hurricane Ike in Texas: Galveston

 In Galveston, by 4 p.m.
 CDT (2100 UTC) on September 12, the rising storm surge began overtopping the 17 ft Galveston Seawall, which faces the Gulf of Mexico; waves had been crashing along the seawall earlier, from 9 a.m.
 CDT.
 Although Seawall Boulevard is elevated above the shoreline, many areas of town slope down behind the seawall to the lower elevation of Galveston Island.

-The historic Balinese Room, a former mafia-run nightclub on a pier that had extended 600 feet into the Gulf of Mexico and had withstood many serious storms, was swept away as Ike's eye crossed over the eastern half of Galveston Island.
+The historic Balinese Room, a former mafia-run nightclub on a pier that had extended 600 ft into the Gulf of Mexico and had withstood many serious storms, was swept away as Ike's eye crossed over the eastern half of Galveston Island.
 The elevated structure, a pier, which had hosted performers ranging from Frank Sinatra, Bob Hope and George Burns to Groucho Marx and Sammy Davis, Jr., had recently been renovated and returned to profitability after years of neglect and disrepair, and was listed on the National Register of Historic Places.

 None of the many wooden piers that gave Galveston much of its unique character survived the landfall of Hurricane Ike.
 In addition to the Balinese Room, Murdoch's, Hooters and the 61st Street Pier were all completely destroyed.

 Murdoch's Pier was rebuilt and reopened in October 2009, while Hooters Galveston (housed in the former Ocean Grill building) was not rebuilt; the site remains vacant as of 2011.
-(A new Hooters was reopened in November 2017 off 61st Street south of Interstate 45.)
+A new Hooters was reopened in November 2017 off 61st Street south of I-45 instead.
 The 61st Street Pier was rebuilt and reopened in 2010.
 Seawall Boulevard, which runs the entire length of the seawall several meters above the popular beaches adjoining the Gulf, was littered with the debris of these and other structures.